GeNeFRAG/SummarizeWebPage/README.md

-# Sumarize webpages using OpenAI Completion APIs
+# Summarize webpages using OpenAI Completion APIs

 This script is used to summarize the text content of a webpage by using the OpenAI Completion API.
 It uses the requests library to fetch the HTML content of a webpage, html2text to convert the HTML content to plain text and OpenAI completion API to generate a summary of the text content.